expiteRz/SMBB/README.md

 ****

 # Simple Multi BRSTM Builder
-The application makes possible to create a BRSTM file from WAV, MP3 or AAC.
+The application makes possible to create a BRSTM file from WAV, MP3, AAC or BRSTM.
 It only supports uncompressed 8bits, 16bits, 24bits and 32bits for creating BRSTM using WAV.
 Also, the amount of channel is free.
+The PCM8 formatted BRSTM is not supported.

 # Requirements
 Make sure ./tools folder contains following files: